quentinlesceller/grin-docs/docs/technical/introduction-to-mimblewimble.md

-# Technical Introductionn to Mimblewimble
+# Technical Introduction to Mimblewimble

 ## Tongue Tying for Everyone